tobermory/RTX-make-gcc/README.md

 ```

 You configure RTX (thread count, tick freq, stack checking, etc) for
-your application(s) by editing the now-local RTX_Config.h and
+your application(s) by editing the now-local `RTX_Config.h` and
-rebuilding rtx_lib_local.c.
+rebuilding `rtx_lib_local.c`.
 For now, no edits needed.
 The presence of
 the files is what matters.
 The examples should now build:

 ```
 $ make examples
 ```

-should produce kernelStart.bin, with its .axf sibling, along with a
+should produce `kernelStart.bin`, with its .axf sibling, along with a
 .map file.
 How you flash the .bin file to your target is a separate
 issue (but one that I also do via make!)